murphyn6/ECE484PinballMachine/README.md

 Jacob - Scoring System/ Display
 Please also reference prior individual submissions for overall ideas.

+Design
+Focuses on adding to UX and appealingness of continued play
+- Cubs theme
+- Ivy background and baseball diamond
+- Score noises correlated to locational successes and multiball
+- Raspberry PI/Arduino used to play sound effects and Go Cubs Go at certain threshold win *all aspects of design are first to go if project timeline starts to fail because functionality is more essential*

 Each individual is tasked to specifically focus on their aspect while also supporting the integration and development of the project overall.
 The estimated timeline is described below